fredhutchio/RNAseq/README.md

 - Design statistically robust RNAseq experiments
 - Choose appropriate analytical approaches for RNAseq data
 - Interpret common visualizations and hypothesis tests associated with RNAseq
+- Connect data types, experimental design, and analysis methods to appropriately frame research questions and understand technical limitations of RNAseq analyses.

 Please see each set of class materials for specific learning objectives.